systematic-magic/AgingPubMed/vocabulary.rst

 .. _sentence_case:

 Sentence case
     Sentence case is the conventional way of using capital letters in a sentence.
-That is, you only capitalise the first letter of the first word – like you would in a sentence.
+That is, you only capitalize the first letter of the first word – like you would in a sentence.
 Proper nouns (including abbreviations, gene names, journal titles, scientific databases, etc.) have initial capitals as well.

     | `Examples:`
     | :sample:`The cat sat on the mat.`